animir/node-rate-limiter-flexible/MYSQL.md

 Connection to MySQL takes milliseconds, so any method of rate limiter is rejected with Error, until connection is established

+It is recommended to provide `ready` callback as the second option of ` new RateLimiterMySQL(opts, ready)` to react on errors during creating database or table(s) for rate limiters.
+See example below.
+`ready` callback can be omitted, if process is exit on unhandled errors.

 ### Usage

 ```javascript